-The American Cancer Society’s estimates for bladder cancer in the United States for 2017 are:
+The American Cancer Society’s estimates for bladder cancer in the United States for 2023 are:

 Bladder cancer occurs mainly in older people.
 About 9 out of 10 people with this cancer are over the age of 55.
-The average age at the time of diagnosis is 73.
+The average age of people when they are diagnosed is 73.